StantonR16/Portfolio/README.md

   }
 ```

 Basically, this code does some epic trigonometric and sinusoidal calculations which move the star.
-This code actually wasn't hard at all (because SOH-CAH-TOA is epic), but Dr. R made me put it here.
+This code actually wasn't hard at all (because SOH-CAH-TOA is epic), but relatively speaking it was hard to visualize the calculations.

 ---